Heel Blister Treatment & Prevention

 Blisters at the back of the heel

 Blisters behind the heel bone respond best to reducing friction levels with ENGO Blister Patches.
 You can use the “heel patches” or the “large oval patches”.
 While there are other products, methods and techniques you can try (donut pads, calf stretches, lacing techniques), the ENGO patches should be all you need to not only prevent your heel blister, but also relieve pain if you already have one.
-Learn about all 5 techniques here.
+Even if you have a Haglund's deformity.
+Click here to learn about all 5 techniques here.

 Blisters under your heel